ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 #### <span class="smallcaps">Highlight 5: Further differentiation of context information (secondary context information)</span>

 > Secondary context information provides further details.
-Not all secondary context information applies to each of the flow classes Below is a complete list of all combinations of primary and secondary flow context:
+Not all secondary context information applies to each of the flow classes.
+Below is a complete list of all combinations of primary and secondary flow context:
-*(It is recommended that users use the appropriate context with as much specificity as possible)*
+*(It is recommended that users use the appropriate context with as much specificity as possible).*
 >
 >
 ><strong>Emissions</strong>